 Microsoft Outlook dominates the business email market.
 In fact, Gartner Research puts Microsoft Office market share at 94%.
 If you are a business computer user, it is highly likely that you are using Outlook to handle your emails and file sending.

 Given Microsofts success, it may surprise you to learn that Outlook limits the maximum file attachment size that you can send.
 When you hit the limit you will see the following Outlook error message “Email attachment size exceeds allowable limit.”
-This can be a big problem for end users who need to send large files as email attachements.
+This can be a big problem for end users who need to send large files as email attachments.

 There are 3 reasons why Outlook won’t send large files: